Using Cursor for Code Reviews

 I thought perhaps my approach was too wide — asking it to categorize 18 years of listening history might have been too much.
 So I tried to hone in on specific genres instead.
 Of course, ChatGPT failed this, too.
 It continued insisting that Vangelis was a Synthwave artist, for example.

 In fact, it repeatedly failed basic statistical analysis.
-When asked about my most recent 12 months of listening history, it made up numbers and statistics, easily verified by just looking at my Last.fm account.
+When asked about my most recent 12 months of listening history, it made up numbers and statistics, easily verified by just looking at the very data it had just ingested..

 The Good